German court fines two doctors over abortion 'advertising'

 Under the eased rules, gynaecologists, hospitals and public health services are allowed to share essential information about where women can terminate unwanted pregnancies.

-However, the two gynaecologists identified only as Bettina G and Verena W still fell foul of the amended law because they "not only provided information about whether but also about how the termination of pregnancy is carried out," the Berlin court said.
+However, the two gynaecologists, Bettina Gaber and Verena Weyer, still fell foul of the amended law because they "not only provided information about whether but also about how the termination of pregnancy is carried out", the Berlin court said.

 On their website, the doctors said they offered "medicinal, anaesthesia-free abortion" in a "protected environment".